 In addition to his Just One Lap work, Simon offers training on behalf of various large financial institutions.
 He is also an engaging and entertaining public speaker and master of ceremonies.

-Njabulo Nsibande is the founder of VillageTrader.co.za, a founding member of Sakha Ingcebo investment club, and a writer of a personal finance blog Cash Club for JustOneLap.com.
+Njabulo Nsibande is the founder of VillageTrader.co.za, a founding member of Sakha Ingcebo investment club, and writes the Village Trader blog for JustOneLap.com.
 You can also follow him on Twitter @njabulo_goje and @VillageTraderZA

 I developed an interest in trading in 2016, the thought of making money by betting if a currency pair is going up or down gripped me, along with Instagram “fx traders”.
 I just saw freedom – I can make money from anywhere with an internet connection!